piyushy6/piyushy6.github.io/_projects/2_project.md

 PM-2.5 data collected by UAV during test flights.
 3-dimensional representation of PM-2.5 data and the corresponding Latitude - Longitude
 </div>

 Note : This work happended during peak Covid wave in 2020, so I had to leave the testing in between due to lockdown.
-But this dream still remains, and I will again start work on this one day!
+But this dream still remains, and I will again start work on this one day!!